Problem overview page

 The problem overview page provides you quick insight into problem details.
 It comprises three main sections:

-- The top section includes counts of the number of Applications, Services, and/or Infrastructure components that are affected by the problem.
+- The upper section displays the number of applications, services, and infrastructure components that are affected by the problem.

-- The impact analysis section on the left includes details about the direct consequences of a problem.
-It may also provide information about the business impact of a problem.
+- The impact analysis section includes details about the direct consequences of the problem.
+It might also provide information about the business impact of the problem.

-- The Root cause analysis section on the right includes details about the underlying root causes of the problem.
+- The root cause analysis section includes details about the underlying root causes of the problem.